ProfessorJames/hangman/README.md

 # Testing

-Testing was essential to ensure the project functions correctly and meets the desired user experience.
+* Testing was essential to ensure the project functions correctly and meets the desired user experience.
+* The app was manually tested in Chrome, Safari and Firefox on Windows.

 The following testing was conducted throughout the development of the project:

-1. Testing User Stories
+### Testing User Stories

 | User Stories                                                             | Achieved By                                                                                                                                                                                                                                                                                                                      | Test Status |
 |--------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|